coreymaps/cs/content/project/agu-2024/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-As a community of researchers and practitioners grapples with the challenges of characterizing the physical and environmental impacts of war and conflict, the [Conflict and Environemnt Academic Network](https://www.linkedin.com/groups/12940275/) has convened a session at the 2024 AGU Fall Meeting.
-I have the privilege of serving as one of the session conveners.
+As a growing community of researchers and practitioners grapples with the challenges of characterizing the physical and environmental outcomes from war and conflict, the [Conflict and Environemnt Academic Network](https://www.linkedin.com/groups/12940275/) convened a session at the 2024 AGU Fall Meeting and I had the privilege of serving as one of the session conveners.

-We seek to build communication and collaboration in the interest of advancing the science of war and conflict impact assessment and addressing the myriad challenges at hand.
-Please consider submitting an abstract to [our session](https://agu.confex.com/agu/agu24/prelim.cgi/Session/229601) if you plan to attend the meeting.
+This session helped to build communication and collaboration in the interest of advancing the science of war and conflict impact assessment and addressing a myriad of challenges at hand.
+We learned from a number of wonderful poster and oral presentations, the abstracts of which are available [here](https://agu.confex.com/agu/agu24/meetingapp.cgi/Person/183320).
+One paper on mapping the legacy impacts from the Vietnam War using declassified satellite imagery presented at our session also got a write-up in [Science Magazine](https://www.science.org/content/article/declassified-satellite-photos-reveal-impacts-vietnam-war).